 In some states, chiropractors and naturopaths can also perform acupuncture.
 They usually receive training through their own continuing education programs.

 Does Insurance Cover Acupuncture?

 Many medical insurance plans are tied to Medicare fee schedules.
-Currently, Medicare does not cover acupuncture services, and thus, many other private health insurance and managed-care plans also do not.
-Acupuncture is often covered, however, for the treatment of patients who have been involved in motor vehicle accidents (Auto Insurance) and work-related injuries (Workmens Compensation).
+Recently it was announced that Medicare may cover acupuncture services only for chronic low back pain.
+Most private health insurance and managed-care plans do not.
+Acupuncture is often covered, however, for the treatment of patients who have been involved in motor vehicle accidents (Auto Insurance) and work-related injuries (Workman’s Compensation).
 The amount of coverage varies on a state by state basis.